asconix/nixos-setup-minimal-installation-cd/README.md

 boot.loader.grub.device = "/dev/sda";
 ```

 To login later via SSH into our virtual machine we need to enable SSH daemon in `/etc/nixos/configuration.nix`.
-First of all add the `lib` namespace in line 5:
+First of all add the `lib` namespace as attribute in line 5:

 ```
 { config, lib, pkgs, ...}:
 ```

-Next uncomment line 53:
+Next uncomment line 59:

 ```
 services.openssh.enable = true;
 ```

-... and add two new lines 54-55:
+... and add two new lines 60-61:

 ```
 services.openssh.permitRootLogin = "yes";